KorayUlusan/koray-tex-homework/README.md

-# Koray's latex homework style package
+# Koray's latex homework style

 This is the style I use in my homeworks.
 You can find visuals [here](./showcase.pdf).